devicehive/devicehive-arduino/README.md

 ### Sending messages

 To send message one of `DH.write()` methods should be used.
-But before you have to prepare message.
+But you have to prepare message before.
 The `OutputMessage` provides interface for message formatting.
 The following example shows how to send command result which contains command identifier, status and result.